natecostello/van_two_point_oh/blog/2021-9-3-structural-design-and-mockup/final-structure-and-mockup.md

 	# source: [vecteezy]
 	# url: url
 ---
 **TLDR: Van 2.0 is being built using 15 series 8020 extruded aluminum for its precision, strength, and popularity among DIY van conversion projects.
 To ensure accuracy, the design process included creating a 3D model in SketchUp and a full-size wooden mockup.
-If starting over, the we would use the 1515-ULS profile for weight savings.**
+If starting over, the we would use the 1515-ULS profile for weight savings.**<!--excerpt-->

 Van 2.0 is/will be framed almost entirely with 15 series 8020 extruded aluminum.
 We decided on this route for several reasons: